 The server program dhcpd will be started at boot-time, because you have installed the server and by doing so its startup script was activated at installation.
-Editing the options that the startup script uses to start the DHCP server can be done in /etc/default/isc-dhcp-server.
-If you have multiple interfaces, it's useful to specify the interfaces on which it should listen.
-Restart the service (sudo service isc-dhcp-server restart) to ensure it starts cleanly and to affect the changes you have made.
+If you want to change the options that the startup script uses to start the DHCP server, just edit /etc/default/isc-dhcp-server.
+For example, if you have multiple interfaces, it's useful to specify the interfaces on which it should listen in /etc/default/isc-dhcp-server.

+Now restart the service (sudo service isc-dhcp-server restart) to affect the changes you have made.

-Check your logs (they will appear in /var/log/syslog) and take a screenshot of the startup messages logged by the server.
+As an exercise check your logs (they will appear in /var/log/syslog) and make sure there is no error in the startup messages logged by the server.